jnnan/trumans_utils/README.md

 - **object_mat.npy:** This file contains a (3,792,068 x 5 x 4 x 4) array.
 The second dimension (with shape 5) corresponds to the 5 types of objects, whose existence is indicated in the  `object_flag.npy`  file.
 The last two dimensions represent the rotation and translation of the object in a 4x4 matrix.
 - **bad_frames.npy:** This is a list of frames that contain erroneous MoCap data.

-#### Note: The data associated with action labels, interactable objects, and 2D rendering will be uploaded soon.
+#### Note: The data associated with action labels and 2D rendering will be uploaded soon.

 ## Citation
 ```